 Goodwill arises from the acquisition of 26% of the issued share capital of Transworks LLC in 2009.
-For the purposes of impairment testing of goodwill arising on the acquisition of Transworks LLC, the recoverable amount of Transworks LLC was based on its value in use and was determined by discounting the projected future cash flows to be generated from the continuing use of the asset.
-For this purpose management prepared projections for an explicit 4 year period 2014 - 2017 (2012: five year period 2013 - 2017) and applied growth rates for subsequent years.
+During 2014, the Company acquired a further 32% shareholding in Transworks LLC for \$500,000.
+For the purpose of impairment testing of goodwill arising on the acquisition of Transworks LLC, the recoverable amount of Transworks LLC was based on its value in use and was determined by discounting the projected future cash flows to be generated from the continuing use of the asset.
+For this purpose, management prepared projections for an explicit five year period 2015 - 2019 (2013: four year period 2014 - 2017) and applied growth rates for subsequent years.